pooyaho/JavaMatrixCLi/README.md

 Hi
-This project developed by Pooya.hfp and e.Amoli to desing a command line program in Java to create, save, load and manipulate Matrices.
+This project developed by Pooya husseini to design a command line program in Java to create, save, load and manipulate Matrices.
 It's pure Java core and I did not used any other technologies.
 I created it in maven to make it cross IDE.
 Run Program.java and for example write Matrix a 3 3; it creates a 3x3 matrix that named 'a'. each commands should end with ; and also every command is case insensitive.
 Full command list is:

 ### MATRIX name height width
-Creates a matrix with dimension of heightxwidth .
+Creates a matrix with dimension of height * width .
 Width and height are optional

 ### SET M {values}
 Fills matrix with values